 Delicate Cuts of Meat

 For example, a steak needs to be cooked to temperature--and that is next to impossible in the Instant Pot.
-Plus the steak will not be able to achieve a caramelization on the exterior of the meat, which gives it texture and flavor.
+Plus the steak will not be able to achieve caramelization on the exterior of the meat, which gives it texture and flavor.
 When making steak, I always rely on my fool-proof method for cooking steak.

 Adding dairy to the beginning of the cooking time of pressure cooking can cause the milk or cream to curdle or separate.
 It can also cause your pressure valve to get clogged as dairy will foam at a high temperature.
 This will mean your pressure cooker will not come to pressure as expected and will be a reason your instant pot may not seal.